2004–05 UEFA Cup qualifying rounds: Second qualifying round

 The draw for the second qualifying round was held on 30 July 2004, 14:00 CEST.

 Seeding

 A total of 64 teams played in the first qualifying round: 39 teams which entered in this round, and 25 winners of the first round.
-Seeding of teams was based on their 2004 UEFA club coefficients.
-Prior to the draw, UEFA formed six regional groups of seeded and unseeded teams in accordance with the principles set by the Club Competitions Committee.
+Prior to the draw, UEFA divided the teams into three regions, with each region containing two groups of seeded and unseeded teams in accordance with the principles set by the Club Competitions Committee.
+Seeding of teams within each region was based on their 2004 UEFA club coefficients.

 Summary

 The first legs were played on 10 and 12 August, and the second legs on 26 August 2004.